simonmichael/hledger_site/index.md

 <!-- - tracking invoices -->
 <!-- - building financial and time clarity and serenity -->

-All hledger docs are linked in the sidebar to your left;
+All hledger docs are linked in the sidebar to your left (or on small screens, in the drop-down menu at top left).
-note that it scrolls, and expands to show the current page's table of contents.
+Note that it scrolls, and expands to show the current page's table of contents.
 ABOUT, TUTORIALS, and MANUALS are official docs, expected to be up to date;
 COOKBOOK docs are not.